 While not especially large, it is a fine house with well-proportioned reception rooms including a proper bar which has access to the recently renovated conservatory and garden.
 Antique furnishings and fresh flowers everywhere give it a homely ambience, and it can also have a sense of occasion which lends it very well to small weddings and other family occasions.

-All the large, luxuriously furnished bedrooms enjoy views of the garden and surrounding countryside and have king size beds, original fireplaces and LCD TV and DVDs, while bathrooms combine practicality with period details, some including free-standing baths and fireplaces; a room conversion in 2008 has allowed for the addition of an extra bedroom, on the ground floor.
+Large, luxuriously furnished bedrooms enjoy views of the garden and surrounding countryside and have king size beds, original fireplaces and LCD TV and DVDs, while bathrooms combine practicality with period details, some including free-standing baths and fireplaces.
+Rooms vary somewhat, as is the way with old houses, and a recent room conversion has allowed for the addition of an extra bedroom, on the ground floor.

 Conferences/Banqueting (60); free broadband wi/fi.
 Tennis, golf practice tee.
 No pets.
 Garden, woodland walk.
 Equestrian, fishing (fly & coarse), golf and hunting all nearby.

-Although meals may also be served in the conservatory or bar, the main dining room was previously a snooker room and still has the full Victorian skylight and original hunting frieze, making an unusual setting for fine dining.
+Although meals may also be served in the conservatory or bar, the main dining room - which was previously a snooker room and still has the full Victorian skylight and original hunting frieze - makes an unusual setting for fine dining.

 This is the fourth restaurant in the Browns Group, which has two excellent restaurants in Derry City (Browns Restaurant & Champagne Lounge and Browns in Town) and one just outside Letterkenny, in Co Donegal (Browns on the Green, at Letterkenny Golf Club).
 All are testament to the high standards and superb organisation of Executive Chef and co-owner, Ian Orr (GCGuides Chef of the Year, 2013), who is committed to showcasing the local foods of the region and has assembled an outstanding team in each location.